ameerhamza313/react-form-email-verification/README.md

-# SignUp and Login form with email verification
+# SignUp and Login Form with Email Verification

-Description of your project.
-Briefly explain what the project does and its main features.
+The Secure Authentication System with Email Verification is a robust web application developed using a tech stack React.js for the frontend, Node.js and Express.js for the backend, and Microsoft SQL Server for database management.
+The primary goal of this project is to provide a secure and user-friendly authentication system.

 ## Table of Contents